RajDandhare/jenkins-pipeline-in-aws/README.md

 **Git Installation :**

+> [!Note]
+> [Git](https://git-scm.com/) is a distributed version control system that tracks versions of files.
+It is often used to control source code by programmers collaboratively developing software.

     sudo yum install git
     sudo git config --global user.email "email_address"
     sudo git config --global user.name "username"

 **Ansible Installation :**

+>[!Note]
+> [Ansible](https://www.ansible.com/) is a suite of software tools that enables infrastructure as code.
+It is open-source and the suite includes software provisioning, configuration management, and application deployment functionality.

     sudo dnf install ansible-core
     sudo yum install python3 pip